-- 49.1 All employees will be on probation for a term of six months from their initial engagement with the Council. - 49.2 During probation Council will expect a new employee to develop the appropriate work performance expected of the role and demonstrate values and behaviours aligned to Council's constructive culture. - 49.3 Assessment of a new employee's progress during probation will be based on regular meetings and feedback.
+- 51.1 All employees with the exception of those on a fixed term contract of less than twelve (12) months will be on probation for a term of six months from their initial engagement with the Council. - 51.2 A probation period of three (3) months will apply to employees on fixed term contracts of less than 12 months. - 51.3 During probation Council will expect a new employee to develop the appropriate work performance expected of the role and demonstrate values and behaviours aligned to Council's constructive culture. - 51.4 Assessment of a new employee's progress during probation will be based on regular meetings and feedback.
 If an employee on probation is deemed to not be meeting the requirements of the role, they will be informed and enter into ongoing discussions with their line manager.
-An employee in these circumstances will receive reasonable counselling, support and training to improve their work performance. - 49.4 Where a new employee is not meeting the expectations of the role the line managers will undertake a process noted discussion before a decision is made in respect of termination of their employment during the probation period.
-Line managers should seek assistance from Human Resources in these instances. - 49.4 The employment of a probationary employee may be terminated by either party during the probation period by providing one week's notice.
+An employee in these circumstances will receive reasonable counselling, support and training to improve their work performance. - 51.5 Where a new employee is not meeting the expectations of the role the line managers will undertake a process noted discussion before a decision is made in respect of termination of their employment during the probation period.
+Line managers should seek assistance from People and Culture team in these instances. - 51.6 The employment of a probationary employee may be terminated by either party during the probation period by providing one week's notice.

-50. Casual Employment
+52. Casual Employment

-- 50.1 When an employee may be engaged as a casual on an hourly contract of employment.
-Such employees are also entitled to be paid a loading of 25%, in addition to their ordinary time hourly rate set out in the Agreement. - 50.2 A casual employee shall be entitled to overtime or penalty payment at the prescribed rates in respect of work performed outside ordinary time hours of work or in excess of the ordinary hours of work provided for under Clause 17.1 of this Agreement.
+52.1 When an employee may be engaged as a casual on an hourly contract of employment.
+Such employees are also entitled to be paid a loading of

+25%, in addition to their ordinary time hourly rate set out in the Agreement.

+52.2 A casual employee shall be entitled to overtime or penalty payment at the prescribed rates in respect of work performed outside ordinary time hours of work or in excess of the ordinary hours of work provided for under Clause 17.1 of this Agreement.
 Overtime and penalty rates for casual employees shall be applied to the hourly rate which includes the 25% loading.

-51. Part-time Employment
+53. Part-time Employment

-- 51.1 Any employee employed on less than full-time hours is a part-time employee. - 51.2 Part-time employees will progress yearly through the incremental steps of the classification levels, following their appointment anniversary date.
-They will receive the full value of the increase to the next increment which will then be applied on a pro-rata basis, according to the hours worked. - 51.3 By agreement, part-time employees may be required to work additional hours, to a maximum of 38 hours per week, to assist with service provision in emergencies or when there are staffing shortages.
+- 53.1 Any employee employed on less than full-time hours is a part-time employee. - 53.2 Part-time employees will progress yearly through the incremental steps of the classification levels, following their appointment anniversary date.
+They will receive the full value of the increase to the next increment which will then be applied on a pro-rata basis, according to the hours worked. - 53.3 By agreement, part-time employees may be required to work additional hours, to a maximum of 38 hours per week, to assist with service provision in emergencies or when there are staffing shortages.
 Any additional hours worked will be paid at the ordinary rate of pay.
-Any hours worked by a part-time employee in excess of eight (8) hours per day or 38 hours per week, as directed by the Council, will be paid at the appropriate overtime rate of pay. - 51.4 An employee may work up to 10 ordinary hours per day if agreed by that employee and the Council, provided that where a part-time employee agrees with Council to increase the ordinary hours of work any penalty rates prescribed (for work in ordinary time) pursuant to Clause 19 of this Agreement will be applicable.
+Any hours worked by a part-time employee in excess of eight (8) hours per day or 38 hours per week, as directed by the Council, will be paid at the appropriate overtime rate of pay. - 53.4 An employee may work up to 10 ordinary hours per day if agreed by that employee and the Council, provided that where a part-time employee agrees with Council to increase the ordinary hours of work any penalty rates prescribed (for work in ordinary time) pursuant to Clause 19 of this Agreement will be applicable.